Ingenico: History

 In October 2017, Ingenico expanded its direct-to-retail channel in Spain with the acquisition of IECISA Electronic Payment System.

 In December 2017, Ingenico acquired Airlink to expand its Asian reach.

 In August 2019, Ingenico Group partnered with IKEA to facilitate digital payments on the retailer's ecommerce platform in India.

 In February 2020, financial services company Worldline announced it was acquiring Ingenico for €7.8 billion.

-In May 2021, Worldline acquired 92.5% of Cardlink, the leading Network Services Provider in Greece, for €130 million.
+In May 2021, Worldline acquired 92.5% of Cardlink, a network services provider in Greece, for €130 million.

 On 21 February 2022, it was announced that Worldline had entered exclusive talks with Apollo Global Management for the sale of its Terminals, Solutions & Services business line (including Ingenico) for a consideration of €2.3 billion, with the transaction closing on 3 October 2022.